nuxt/content/docs/content/en/themes-docs.md

 ---
-title: Themes
+title: Docs
 description: 'Use a theme and accelerate your development with Nuxt and @nuxt/content.'
-category: Community
+category: Themes
-position: 9
+position: 8
 version: 1.6
 ---

 <alert type="info">

-Discover the first @nuxt/content theme for documentation
+Discover the first @nuxt/content theme for documentation.
+Create a beautiful documentation like this website in seconds.

 </alert>

-## Docs

-> Create a beautiful documentation like this website in seconds.

 Let's say we're creating the documentation of an open-source project in the `docs/` directory.

-### Setup
+## Setup

 The theme is like a classic NuxtJS app, you need: